RyanMDavies7/davies_takehome/README.md

 - Extensible code structure following best practices for Python projects.
 - Unit tests for each task, ensuring code reliability.
-- Continuous Integration with GitHub Actions for automated testing.
+- Continuous Integration with GitHub Actions and pre-commit hooks for automated testing locally and on the repo via Github Actions.

+## Documentation
+- Within the /docs directory there are multiple .md files with generic detailed documentation regarding the code and structure

 ## Requirements